russellmcdonell/pyDMNrules/docs/index.rst

 This can cause conflicts.
 For instance ':' is a valid character in a Variable, but not in a FEEL name.
 If there are two Varibles, being 'C' and 'C:' then both will be transformed to an Attribute of 'C' and a Glossary item of 'Data.C', which will be ambiguous.
 This ambiguity can be avoided by supplying a 'Glossary' and explicitely mapping 'C:' to a valid FEEL name, such as 'Ccolon'.
+The function getGlossary() will return the Glossary (either supplied or constructed).

 Decision -  optional
 ====================